 The first step is to always put away all seed starting equipment at the end of the season clean.
 Use your garden hose with the setting on high or a strong spray to rinse trays.
 Let them dry in the sun.
 Then store them in your shed or garage until next year.

 To sterilize your seed starting trays and equipment, you will need:

 - 1 large bucket or a stopper for a big sink to submerge the trays

 Make sure that all loose soil is removed from seed starting trays.
-Mix water and bleach.
-Submerge the trays.
+Work in a well-ventilated area.
+Mix the water and bleach in a large bucket.
+Submerge the trays into the water and bleach solution.
 You may wish to wear rubber gloves to protect your hands.

-Let the trays sit in the bleach and water solution for 10 minutes.
+Let the trays soak in the bleach and water solution for 10 to 20 minutes.
 Then remove them from the solution, rinse with cool water, and let them air dry.